dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**A good life is doing what you love as much as you can and doing what you must as much as you should.**
+**Instead of worrying about what you cannot control, shift your energy to what you can create.**

-Savania China
+Roy T. Bennett